DOMjudge/domjudge/doc/manual/install-judgehost.rst

   default http://example.edu/domjudge/api/  judgehosts  MzfJYWF5agSlUfmiGEy5mgkfqU

-Note that the password must be identical to that of the ``judgehost`` user in the admin web interface.
+The password here must be identical to that of the ``judgehosts`` user in the admin web interface.
 Multiple lines may be specified to allow a judgedaemon to work for multiple domservers.
-The id is used to differentiate between multiple domservers, and should be unique within the ``restapi.secret`` file.
+The id in the first column is used to differentiate between multiple domservers, and should be unique within the ``restapi.secret`` file.

 Starting the judgedaemon
 ------------------------